 Patriot Maids is the highest rated home cleaning and maid service in Boston and the surrounding area.
 Our core principles make us who we are: We clean, you relax.
 We’re so sure you’ll love it that we’re putting our money where our mouth is with a 200% happiness guarantee.

 No contracts, estimates, quotes, or in-home inspections required.
 Let us know how many rooms are in your home.
 Find a time that works with your schedule, book your cleaning, then take the remainder of the day off!
 Our partnered independent cleaning professionals will do the scrubbing and make your house tidy!
 Give us a chance and book today!
 There’s nothing to lose with our 200% guarantee!

 Chelsea referral home cleaners adhere to the highest quality cleaning standards.

 That alone makes a huge difference.

-We only refer the highest rated domestic cleaners in the industry.
-All cleaning professionals we refer have had numerous years of experience before we refer them out to your homes.
-If they are not qualified and thorough, we do not refer them.
-Rest assured that all of the cleaning providers we refer out to clients are the same cleaners that we would want cleaning our own homes.
+We only refer the most exceptional domestic cleaners in the industry.
+All domestic workers we partner with have numerous years of experience before we refer them to your house for professional cleaning services.
+If they’re not quick and meticulous, we do not refer them.
+Rest assured that all of the independent service providers we refer to you are same domestic workers that we would prefer to clean our own homes.